cockroachdb/cockroach-cloud-sdk-go/docs/OpenIDConnectConfigurationApi.md

 > ApiOidcConfig GetApiOidcConfig(ctx, id).Execute()

-Get an API OIDC configuration
+Get an API OIDC configuration (Deprecated)

+This endpoint has been deprecated in favor of /jwt-issuers

+Can be used by the following roles assigned at the organization scope:
+- ORG_ADMIN

 ### Example